Cyclone-Robosub/sys-arch-2026/onboard/src/vision/README.md

 ## keypoint_node

-Runs a TorchScript keypoint-detection model on a video file and publishes detections.
+Runs a TensorRT keypoint-detection engine on a video file and publishes detections.

 **Published topics:**